 Creating Experiential Retail with Impactful Design

-In an effort to complement the era of fast shipping and convenient curbside pickup, retailers are focusing on crafting unique and customer service-driven in-store experiences.
-These experiences allow customers to customize and engage with products in a way that pushes beyond the limitations of online shopping.
+In an effort to find balance in an era of fast shipping and convenient curbside pickup, retailers are focusing on crafting unique, customer service-driven, in-store experiences.
+Experiential retail allows customers to engage with products and brands beyond the limitations of online shopping.

-As consumer needs evolve, the in-store shopping experience has transformed to meet those expectations and desires.
-Retailers not only aim to develop a new store, but to design a destination – an environment where shoppers become familiar with a brand or a product they might have overlooked online.
+As consumer needs evolve, the in-store shopping experience has also transformed to meet their expectations and desires.
+Retailers not only aim to develop new stores, but to design destinations – environments where shoppers engage with a brand or a product they might have overlooked online.

 Tailoring the Retail Environment

-With more square footage, fitting rooms have become areas where clothing retailers can optimize the in-store experience.
-Clothing retailers amplify the shopping experience by integrating enhanced lighting, lengthier mirrors and unique branding elements.
+With more square footage, fitting rooms have become areas where clothing retailers optimize the in-store experience by leveraging enhanced lighting, lengthier mirrors and unique branding elements.

 Creating Value through Authentic Experiences

 Creating an experience geared toward exhibiting or personalizing a retailer’s product can be compared to the “chef’s table” experience.
-It’s an opportunity that allows customers to see into the process behind the product and feel involved in the creation of their purchase.
-This strengthens a shopper’s connection to a brand by creating a one-of-a-kind item that’s unique to them.
+It’s an opportunity that allows customers to understand the process behind the product and feel involved in the creation of their purchase.
+This strengthens a shopper’s connection to a brand by creating an item that’s unique to them.

 However, retailers aren’t just looking to create trendy experiences.
-Their goal is to create moments which offer value to their customer’s shopping experience that also speaks to their products.
-Authenticity to the products is at the core of a personalized retail experience, from clothing brands providing on-site tailoring and embroidery, to home décor brands using technology, to explore how a product would function in a customer’s home.
+Their goal is to create moments that offer value to their customers’ shopping experience.
+Adding authenticity to products is at the core of a personalized retail experience — from clothing brands providing on-site tailoring and embroidery, to home décor brands using technology to explore how a product would function in a customer’s home.

-Retailers and architects will need to be innovative when they collaborate on the designs, as the design intent needs to transfer from the flagship locations to suburban locations.
-Integrating these experiences at all location types allows retailers to deliver a consistent shopping experience.
+Retailers and architects need to be innovative when they collaborate on the designs in order to seamlessly translate the design intent from flagship stores to suburban locations.
+Integrating these experiences into all location types allows retailers to deliver a consistent shopping experience.

-Architects often integrate modular designs into store formats and layouts, which often helps retailers transfer these elements across a fleet of stores without having to re-envision each individual store.
-The ability to integrate these experiences across store formats and store types will result in a measure of success – the delivery of a satisfying customer experience and increased sales.
+Architects often integrate modular designs into store formats and layouts, which helps retailers transfer consistent design elements across a fleet of stores without having to re-envision each store.
+The ability to incorporate these experiences across various store types results in a measure of success — the delivery of a satisfying customer experience and increased sales.

 The Future of Retail

-The retail sector continues to evolve, and it’s becoming clear the future of the industry focuses on offering personalized experiences for customers.
-When a retailer and its architecture team align successfully, the resulting design can inspire excitement for a brand, solidify brand identity and achieve success.
+As the retail market sector continues to evolve, it’s clear that the future of the industry focuses on offering personalized experiences for customers.
+When a retailer and its architecture team align successfully, the resulting design inspires excitement for a brand, solidifies brand identity and achieves success.